Apophatic theology: Early Church Fathers

 [T]hat which is infinite is known only to itself.
 This it is which gives some notion of God, while yet beyond all our conceptionsour very incapacity of fully grasping Him affords us the idea of what He really is.
 He is presented to our minds in His transcendent greatness, as at once known and unknown.

-Saint Cyril of Jerusalem (313–386), in his Catechetical Homilies, states:
+Saint Cyril of Jerusalem (c.
+313 – 386), in his Catechetical Homilies, states:

 For we explain not what God is but candidly confess that we have not exact knowledge concerning Him.
 For in what concerns God to confess our ignorance is the best knowledge.